vasila-taki/BigData2021/README.md

 3. Implementation of DTW algorithm for computating the similarity between time series

 Each requirement's folder contains datasets (not in requirement 1 due to size), source code files and output files.
-Report.pdf contains the report for requirements 1,2,3
+`Report.pdf` contains the report for requirements 1,2,3.
+`BigData-2021-2022-project.pdf` contains project's description.